If you’re reading this article then it’s a safe bet that you’ve made the decision to form a Limited Liability Company or an LLC in Virginia.

 You took one of the biggest steps on your business journey when you formed your LLC, so take some time to relax and celebrate the occasion.
-But don’t relax for too long because there are still a few things to do before your LLC can become a fully-functional business entity.
+But don’t relax for too long because you still need to do a few things before your LLC can become a fully functional business entity.

 Here are the three most important steps you need to take so that your business will have the proper foundations to run well.

 The State of Virginia does not require LLCs to have an Operating Agreement to do business in Virginia, but it is highly recommended.

 The LLC Operating Agreement is essentially a contract between each business owner and LLC member that explains how the business will run.
 Your Operating Agreement should identify each LLC member, as well as the Board of Directors, and then proceed to provide the operational, managerial, financial and structural details about your business and each LLC member.

 A good Operating Agreement should give a detailed account of which members can make high-level decisions and the ownership percentages that belong to each member.
 The Operating Agreement should also define the roles of each of the members, and explain the relationships that each member has with each other.
 It should detail the ownership percentages, as well as the shares of profits and losses that each member should receive.

 The Operating Agreement must explain what. happens if a member leaves, as well as what should happen if a new member is accepted into the business.
 If you use this model for your Operating Agreement, you’ll provide your business with not only business operation instructions, but detailed information about what steps must take place if a disagreement arises between the members of the LLC.

 The Operating Agreement is a pretty important document and its words can very much either aid or hinder the success of your business because of the outlined items in it that define how your business will be run.